The BMC Degree

 Just one degree programme?

 Yes.
 Just one.
 Perfectly formed, hugely flexible, and very exciting Bachelor of Arts degree.
 Tutors at the forefront of their fields.
 Linked with the most cutting edge industry partners.
 In context, in nature.

 It’ll be hard.
-But as Alex Beard, in Natural Born Leaders, said, “if it feels easy then we’re avoiding real thought.”
+But as Alex Beard, in Natural Born Learners, said, “if it feels easy then we’re avoiding real thought.”
 Students will gain the skills, knowledge framework and ethics to re-engineer society to build a more sustainable way of living.

 Is it a real degree?

 Yes, the BMC degree will be delivered in partnership with Cardiff Met.
 Modules will be taught in collaboration with a range of organisations.
 Industry partners eager to offer placements to BMC students include River Simple, National Trust, Dwr Cymru Welsh Water, Office of Wales’s Future Generations Commissioner, the Brecon Beacons National Park and Good Energy.